Elgton Jenkins, C, Mississippi State

 8/28/18: Mustipher would be rated higher if he were taller and had more length.
 As it stands, his size limits in how he will get graded.
 That being said, Mustipher played well and was an impressive blocker for Notre Dame in 2017.
 He opened a lot of holes in the ground game and was steady in pass protection.

 Height: 6-5.
 Weight: 325.
 Projected 40 Time: 5.50.
 Projected Round (2019): 4-6.
 11/10/8: Krepsz missed some time early in the season with an elbow injury.

 8/28/18: Krepsz is a 3-year starter for Nevada and has been a solid center.
 His reliable play at center landed him on the Rimington watch lists in the spring and fall during the 2017 season.
 Krepsz is big for a center, and his body type would fit well at guard as well.

 Alec Eberle, C, Florida State

 Eberle was a rock on the inside of the offensive line for the Seminoles in 2016 with an impressive sophomore campaign.
 He opened holes for Dalvin Cook and was generally reliable in pass protection.
-It was Eberle's first season as a full-time starter, so he could be even better as a junior in 2017.
+It was his first season as a full-time starter, so Eberle could be even better as a junior in 2017.
 As a redshirt freshman in 2015, he started at center for the last six games of the season.